 Limitations of EBITDA

 Another limitation is that EBITDA excludes non-cash expenses like depreciation and amortization, which can be significant for companies with large asset bases.
-While these expenses do not impact cash flow directly, they are essential for understanding the long-term sustainability of a company’s operations.
+While these expenses don’t impact cash flow directly, they’re essential for understanding the long-term sustainability of a company’s operations.
 Ignoring these expenses may lead to an overly optimistic view of a company’s profitability.

 EBITDA also fails to account for a company’s debt and interest obligations.
-A company with high EBITDA but also high levels of debt may face significant financial distress if it cannot meet its interest payments.
-Therefore, it is crucial to consider EBITDA alongside other metrics that assess a company’s leverage and financial stability.
+A company with high EBITDA but also high levels of debt may face significant financial distress if it can’t meet its interest payments.
+Therefore, it’s crucial to consider EBITDA alongside other metrics that assess a company’s leverage and financial stability.

 EBITDA in Valuation

-EBITDA is a widely used metric in company valuation, particularly in mergers and acquisitions (M&A) and private equity transactions.
+EBITDA’s widely used in company valuation, particularly in mergers and acquisitions (M&A) and private equity transactions.
 Investors often use EBITDA multiples to estimate a company’s value based on its earnings potential.
 The EBITDA multiple is calculated by dividing the enterprise value (EV) of a company by its EBITDA.

 Calculating EBITDA Multiples